When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 We’ve long known that the amount of time you spend in each stage of your sleep cycle is crucial to overall sleep quality.
 However, many of today’s sleep trackers either don’t monitor this metric or produce results that can be vague, if not downright inaccurate.

-The Oura Ring uses body temperature, blood oxygen levels, heart rate and heart rate variability, and breathing rate to determine which stage you’re in at any given moment while you sleep — and how long you spend in that stage before transitioning to the next.
-The ring itself does not have any sort of screen or interface, so you’ll need to view your data in the free Oura app.
+Oura Ring uses temperature trends, blood oxygen levels, heart rate and heart rate variability, and breathing rate to determine which stage you’re in at any given moment while you sleep — and how long you spend in that stage before transitioning to the next.
+Oura Ring 4 itself does not have any sort of screen or interface, so you’ll need to view your data in the free Oura app.

 Sleep stages break down as follows:

-These metrics all contribute to the sleep score generated each morning, which follows a 100-point scale.
+These metrics contribute to the “Sleep Score” you receive each morning, which follows a 100-point scale.

 • 85 to 100 is considered optimal.
 This means all your metrics appear reasonably healthy.
 You even receive a crown icon that shows up on the app that day.